All Episodes

 Great to be with you today.

-Didn't think I'd make it because uh Trump just cancelled the Syrian refugee program, and that that was what, you know, like everybody around the world, I say I'm a seventeen-year-old Syrian and seems to work and get it anywhere.
+Didn't think I'd make it because Trump just canceled the Syrian refugee program, and that was what, you know, like everybody around the world, I say I'm a 17-year-old Syrian.

-But uh Trump uh just cancelled that today.
+But Trump just canceled that today.

-Fortunately, I was able to sneak in through the first piece of the Keystone Pipeline, which has already gone up on the 49th parallel.
+Fortunately, I was able to sneak in through the first piece of the Keystone pipeline, which has already gone up on the 49th parallel.

-It's uh it's terrific.
+It's terrific.

-Uh then he flew in Trump Force One down to the Mexican border and laid the first brick on the border wall.
+Then he flew in Trump Force One down to the Mexican border and laid the first brick on the border wall.

-I think it's going to be finished by uh next next Tuesday, I think I think the uh the wall is scheduled to be completed.
+I think the wall is scheduled to be completed.

 Great to be with you.

-Mr. Snerdly is back, and he's uh uh down in New York keeping an eye on things, and as always, what matters is you.
+Mr. Snerdley is back and he's down in New York keeping an eye on things.

 We have breaking news.

-The uh Mexican president Enrique Pena.
+The Mexican president, Enrique Peña Nietnieto.

 I hope I said that correctly.

-You have to struggle hard these days not to say President Pinata, but uh Enrique Penieto, not Pinata, Pignan Nieto, is that right?
+You have to struggle hard these days not to say President Piñata.

-Uh says he's informed the White House that he has cancelled his trip to Washington.
+Says he's informed the White House that he has cancelled his trip to Washington.

-And so he's he's not he's not coming.
+And so he's not coming.

-You just fly in, you have a nice black tie dinner, you know, Beyoncé comes and sings at the gala banquet, uh, and then you fly home and nothing changes.
+You just fly in, you have a nice black tie dinner, you know, Beyoncé comes and sings at the gala banquet, and then you fly home and nothing changes.

 It has been a one-sided deal from the beginning of NAFTA with massive numbers of jobs and companies lost.